Sweden-Mayhem/site/content/minecraft/index.md

 But with no limits, its people took everything.
 Now, **Sanctuary** lies barren, lifeless, silent, a dead world of dust and ruin.

-Its people, now called Wanderers, drift through dust and ruin, stripped of meaning.
+Its people, now called Wanderers, drift through an empty world, stripped of meaning.

 But something stirs at the heart of **Sanctuary**.
 A gate flickers.
 A path opens.